Reducing your risks

 Fredonia C.A.R.E.S.
 [Choice |Acceptance | Responsibility | Experience | Success]

-Fredonia CARES is a Counseling Center initiative designed to address alcohol and other
+Fredonia CARES is a Student Counseling Services initiative designed to address alcohol

-drug (AOD) concerns on our campus.
-The program responds to the individual needs of
+and other drug (AOD) concerns on our campus.
+The program responds to the individual

-students who have been charged with a violation of the SUNY Fredonia Alcohol and Drug
+needs of students who have been charged with a violation of the Fredonia Alcohol and

-Policy.
-Additionally, students who believe they might benefit from examining their
+Drug Policy.
+Additionally, students who believe they might benefit from examining

 in a private and confidential consultation regarding their substance use and will